Frolotey1/CU/READMEEnglish.md

 # Command Lines
 ConsoleUtility can work **only** in `Windows PowerShell` in Windows and the `bash-line` in Linux.
 # Compiler for Java
 For starting of this project you must have java compiler or `javac`.
 In Windows this compiler added automatically when you use the `Intellig Idea IDE`.
-In Linux System if you don't have the default-jdk packet, so you need to import it in your bash-line and your distrib which you use.
+In Linux System **if you don't have the default-jdk packet**, so you need to import it in your bash-line and your distrib which you use.
 You can easy install default-jdk packet using: `sudo apt install default-jdk` (example for Ubuntu and Debian distributions in Linux)
 # How can you start the project?
 You must download from this repository `CU` like file and put it after `C:\` path in Windows PowerShell or `/home/` path in Bash-Line in Linux.